This is the ultimate guide to puppy potty training. In this comprehensive guide I’ll cover:

 Potty training takes a lot of time and attention.
 More time and attention than most parents have to devote to the process.
 If you don’t have lots of time to potty train your dog, see how we can help and do it for you with our flawless potty training service.

 We are puppy potty training specialists and have been successfully helping parents potty train puppies for decades!
-Fill out this short form for an expert certified dog behaviorist and trainer to help you with your puppy’s house training today.
+Whether you are living in Greater Los Angeles or around the world, fill out this short form for an expert Certified Dog Behaviorist and trainer to help you with your puppy’s house training today.